Acumen-Desktop/goose/acumen/features/svelte-electron-ui/re-create_React_components.md

   - Lessons:
     - Using shadcn-svelte's Card component instead
-    - No need to recreate as it's part of shadcn-ui
+    - No need to recreate as it's part of ui-shadcn

 - [❌] select-styles.ts
   - Status: Not a component, just styles